-We aim to:
+Our aim is to:

-- Encourage positive attitudes toward solidarity and internationally binding cooperation
+- Encourage positive attitudes toward solidarity and internationally binding cooperation.

-An independent organisation
+An independent organization

 UNA Norway is also a member of the World Federation of United Nations Associations (WFUNA).

 This learning resource related to the UN75 survey are also available in English.
 In this resource the students and their teachers will be given the opportunity to share with the UN how they envision their future.

 In cooperation with teachers and students, we have developed interdisciplinary learning resources that comprise 15 tasks regarding sustainable development and the 17 Sustainable Development Goals.
 Upper secondary school/high school students are the main target audience.
 These tasks may be used in the following subjects: science, social sciences, geography and native languages (for instance English).